-OVERVIEW: The Elmo Foundation awards both broad-based and program-specific grants related to global health.
+OVERVIEW: The Elmo Foundation makes both broad-based and program-specific grants related to global health.
 It also supports water, sanitation and hygiene projects in developing countries.

 The foundation does not appear to impose geographic restrictions on its grantmaking.
 In the past, it has supported global health groups such as Possible, Jacaranda, and Last Mile Health.
 However, its tax filings reveal an emphasis on projects in Africa and Haiti.